umutc/distrubuted-residential-proxy-system/README.md

     -   Anthropic API Key (if using Task Master AI features): Set `ANTHROPIC_API_KEY` environment variable.

 2.  **Orchestrator Deployment:**
-    -   Deploy the Orchestrator components to AWS (details depend on chosen services like API Gateway, Lambda/ECS).
-Infrastructure setup is covered in Task 1.
+    -   Navigate to the root `/iac` directory: `cd iac`.
+    -   Install CDK dependencies: `npm install`.
+    -   Configure AWS credentials for your target account/region.
+    -   Deploy the stack: `cdk deploy`.
-    -   Obtain the Orchestrator WebSocket URL (`wss://...`).
+    -   The deployment outputs will include the Orchestrator WebSocket URL (`wss://...`) and the Job Ingestion HTTP API endpoint (`https://...`).
-    -   Configure secure storage for Agent API keys (e.g., AWS Secrets Manager) - covered in Task 2.
+    -   Configure secure storage for Agent API keys (e.g., AWS Secrets Manager) - the stack creates a secret named `distributed-res-proxy-agent-keys`.
-    -   Provision API keys for Agents.
+    -   Add API keys for your agents to the `distributed-res-proxy-agent-keys` secret in AWS Secrets Manager.

 3.  **Agent Setup:**
-    -   Clone this repository or distribute the Agent application code.
+    -   Clone this repository.
-    -   Navigate to the Agent directory (once created).
+    -   Navigate to the Agent directory: `cd agent`.
-    -   Install dependencies: `npm install` (dependencies like `ws`, `undici`/`node-fetch`, `dotenv` will be needed - covered in Task 3).
+    -   Install dependencies: `npm install`.
-    -   Create a `.env` file in the Agent directory with:
+    -   Create a `.env` file in the `/agent` directory with:
         ```dotenv
-        ORCH_WS=wss://your-orchestrator-websocket-url
-        AGENT_KEY=your-provisioned-agent-api-key
+        ORCH_WS=wss://your-orchestrator-websocket-url-from-cdk-output
+        AGENT_KEY=your-provisioned-agent-api-key-from-secrets-manager
         ```
-    -   Run the Agent: `node index.js` (or similar entry point - covered in Task 3).
+    -   Run the Agent: `node dist/agent.js` (assuming a build step, or `ts-node src/agent.ts` for development).

 ## Usage

-1.  **Running the Agent:** Once configured, start the Agent application on the operator's machine (`node index.js`).
+1.  **Running the Agent:** Once configured, start the Agent application on the operator's machine (`node dist/agent.js`).
 It will connect to the Orchestrator and become available for jobs.
 Logs will indicate connection status.

 2.  **Submitting Jobs (Internal Services):** Internal services interact with the Orchestrator's job ingestion API (covered in Task 7 & 8).
 The API endpoint (e.g., `POST /jobs`) will accept a JSON payload like:
     ```json